Blue whales are magnificent creatures that have graced our oceans for over one million years.

 Keep reading to learn more blue whale facts and find out what you can do to help them.

-Here are some facts about the majestic blue whale.
+Here are some points about the majestic blue whale.

 What Does a Blue Whale Look Like?